apprenticeharper/DeDRM_tools/FAQs.md

 ## I cannot solve my problem with the DeDRM plugin, and now I need to ‘post a log’.
 How do I do that?
 Remove the DRMed book from calibre.
 Click the Preferences drop-down menu and choose 'Restart in debug mode'.
 Once calibre has re-started, import the problem ebook.
 Now close calibre.
 A log will appear that you can copy and paste into a comment at Apprentice Alf's blog, or into a new issue at Apprentice Harper's github repository.

-## I cannot solve my problem with the Macintosh DeDRM application, and now I need to ‘post a log’.
-How do I do that?
-The Macintosh DeDRM application creates a log file on your desktop every time it is run.
-After unsuccessfully removing DRM from one ebook, copy the contents of the log file (it is a simple text file) and paste it into your comment at Apprentice Alf's blog or in a new issue at Apprentice Harper's github repository.

-## I cannot solve my problem with the Windows DeDRM application, and now I need to ‘post a log’.
-How do I do that?
-The Windows DeDRM application creates a log file in your home directory `C:\Users\[username]` every time it is run.
-After unsuccessfully removing DRM from one ebook, copy the contents of the log file (it is a simple text file) and paste it into your comment at Apprentice Alf's blog or in a new issue at Apprentice Harper's github repository.

 ## Is there a way to use the DeDRM plugin for Calibre from the command line?
 See the [Calibre command line interface (CLI) instructions](CALIBRE_CLI_INSTRUCTIONS.md).